 Jail Policies and Procedures

 The intake process is made up of these steps:

 - You will get put in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- Firstly, you have to answer a bunch of questions, such as what is your legal name, street address, birthdate and an emergency contact person.
+- Firstly, you have to answer a bunch of questions, such as what your legal name is, street address, birthdate and an emergency contact person.